peachjean/codewatch/README.md

 A utility for tracking code analysis metrics directly in the git repository.

+The basic goal here is to provide github-based projects the ability to track code quality metrics over time without using any service other than github and a CI.
+As far as any CI integration will be built into this product, my initial focus will be [travis](https://travis-ci.org/) but I see no reason that we would be locked into that.

 This is still a work in progress.
 The general plan is to build this from 5 building blocks:

 1. Utility for accessing git notes and working out which to use, most recent comparison point, etc. The basic "store tracked data in the repository" machinery.